BhuvanKanna/PathfinderGPT/README.md

 ## Usage

 Interact with the AI bot by inputting standard or your own text queries and receiving responses from the Gemini API.
+In the gemini.js file, edit the prompt to enhance chatbot responses.